 The Bureau of Ocean Energy Management (BOEM) is responsible for developing the National OCS Plan and permitting individual projects in Federal waters (beyond three miles from shore).
 More information about the proposed plan and BOEMS’s process are available here.

 Check out these two recent LA Times articles that provide an analysis of what this plan could mean for California.

 - Trump has big plans for offshore oil development.
 But will it ever happen?

 The 60-day comment period on the Draft Proposed Program has ended.
 We are currently awaiting the release of the Proposed Program and Draft Programmatic Environmental Impact Statement.
-We will update this page when public comment is opened again so that you may have your voice heard to ensure the Santa Barbara Channel is protected from new and expanded oil development.
+We will update this page when public comment is opened again (likely after the November 2018 elections) so that you may have your voice heard to ensure the Santa Barbara Channel is protected from new and expanded oil development.

 For more information on how on the OCS Plan process and how to provide comments, visit BOEM’s website.

 While we wait for the next comment period to open, write a letter of support for California legislation (SB 834 and AB 1775) that will help protect our coast from this plan!
 Visit our Current Legislation page for more information and to take action.